Food & Beverage Manager, ibis Styles Lisboa Centro Liberdade (Portugal)

 Tiago Dias's story

 Accor is a big group and that gives us lots of opportunities and allows us to grow.
-I started with almost no experience as a receptionist or in F&B and with determination and hard work I grew into an F&B manager.
+I started with almost no experience as a receptionist or in F&B and with determination and hard work I grew into an F&B Manager.
+I can travel the world with my job because when I talk to our customers, who are from different countries, that allows me to experience many cultures without leaving my job.

-I can recommend hospitality to anyone because you can start small and think big, you can be a housekeeper and aspire to be a team leader or even a general manager.
-I met one woman who started in London as a housekeeper and is now general manager of a Mercure; and I started in housekeeping and am now an F&B leader.
+I can recommend hospitality to anyone because you can start small and think big, you can be a housekeeper and aspire to be a team leader or even a General Manager.
+I met one woman who started in London as a Housekeeper and is now General Manager of a Mercure; and I started in housekeeping and am now an F&B leader.

 And even if you don’t aspire to a career in hospitality, I think it is a good thing to do for at least a few years because it allows you to improve as a person.
 When I started as a receptionist I was very shy but contact with the public allowed me to grow into someone who now enjoys talking with people – and in a language that is not my own, English; and mostly, I learnt that on the job.